 - How do we facilitate internal mobility, leverage transferable skills across the organization and develop talent?
 The internal labor market continues to be highly untapped due to lack of visibility of internal roles and the inability to identify employees with transferrable skills and potential.

 - How do we engage younger job seekers?
 According to Jobvite’s 2015 Job Seeker Nation Study, younger job seekers are more likely to see their current position as “temporary” or a “stepping stone,” while the majority expect a seamless application process, including the option of applying on mobile.
 Employers have to get with the times if they want to effectively recruit from this fast-moving younger pool.

 Mercer Match has created the solution:

 The Mercer Match team worked with neuroscientists at MIT and other institutions to develop a game-based method of matching organizations with great hires.
 Users play a series of quick, fun and engaging games that identify more than 80 cognitive, social and emotional traits that are predictive of job fit and success.

 The end result is a faster, less expensive hiring process that identifies top candidates among hundreds of thousands of job seekers.
 That means hiring decisions are supported by data, not just instinct—and a chance to meaningfully diversify your team by putting every candidate, traditional credentials or not, on the same (literal) playing field.
-Employers can also use Mercer Match to profile existing high-performing teams and use the results as a benchmark for new hires.
+Employers use Mercer Match to profile existing high-performing teams and use the results as a benchmark for new hires.